luc-vocab/gc/README.md

  no experience with that, but it's an interesting idea.
 Not sure what it would mean for power consumption, although with on-board storage, I wouldn't need to keep the bluetooth radio on the whole night, only when the user is configuring the device.
 * Run off a LIPO battery.
 This presents some challenges, as the EMG sensor requires a dual power supply, and with the 2 9V batteries forming a +/- 9V dual supply, the output voltage of the EMG sensor moves between 0.1V and 0.9V.
 This is only a small range of the Arduino's 0V-5V resolution.
 Maybe my mucles are weak.
-If I were to use a LIPO batterie, I would have to first use a step-up converter to increase the voltage from 3.7V to 9V, and then create a dual power supply.
+If I were to use a LIPO battery, I would have to first use a step-up converter to increase the voltage from 3.7V to 9V, and then create a dual power supply.
 This is beyond my level of knowledge.
 There are some ready-made boost converters you can buy, I may look into those.
 Then I may need a charging circuit for the LIPO, but again that's beyond my area of expertise.